janstary/ports/README.md

 no arguments; it uses the above config file instead.

 As there are no patches to apply, the `patch` target does nothing here.
-In general, all files named `patch-*` are appliad as patches to the source.
+In general, all files named `patch-*` are applied as patches to the source.

 The `build` target will then run `make` in `work/mandoc-14.4.4`, building the actual binary.
 In general this also builds libraries,